Pennzoil Logo

 In 1961, Pennzoil expanded its horizons by opening its first overseas office in Canada, marking a strategic move toward a global presence.

-The commencement of litigation between Pennzoil and Texaco in 1984 was the beginning of a serious and lengthy legal standoff.
+The commencement of litigation between Pennzoil and Texaco in 1984 began a serious and lengthy legal standoff.

 The creation of Pennzoil-Quaker State in 1998 brought together two respected brands in the motor oil industry.